hopsoft/universalid/README.md

 #=> [Campaign(id: integer, ...), <Time>]
 ```

-Fingerprints can help you maintain consistency and reliability when working with serialized data over time.
+> [!NOTE]
+> The timestamp or `mtime` is determined the moment a UID is created.

 > [!TIP]
+> Fingerprints can help you maintain consistency and reliability when working with serialized data over time.
 > While fingerpint creation is automatic and implicit, usage is optional... ready whenever you need it.

 ### Copy ActiveRecord Models